symfonycorp/connect-bundle/README.md

 This means you need to fetch the authentication error if there is one and display it in the view.
-This is similar to what you do for a typical login form on Symfony (here we assume you have a `homepage` routing pointing to the `AppBundle:Default:homepage` controller):
+This is similar to what you do for a typical login form on Symfony (here we assume you have a `homepage` route pointing to the `AppBundle:Default:homepage` controller):

 ```php